wailinkyaww/articles/data-mining/PDF Reader.md

 Even in our example,
-text "Other operating expenses" - serves as section title row while text "One-off expenses" followed by "- Citi integration cost" should ideally be merged into one single row. text "Of which," - can stays as dedicated row
+text "Other operating expenses" - serves as section title row while text "One-off expenses" followed by "- Citi integration cost" should ideally be merged into one single row. text "Of which," - can stays as a dedicated row

 The point is whether we should merge the text into one row (hence higher height) or we should separate into multiple rows also depends on